Tobacco Use in Rural Areas

 As of 2015, tobacco has cost the nation approximately $289 billion in medical costs and productivity loss.
 Rural residency is associated with higher rates of smoking and smokeless tobacco use nationwide.
 Rural residency has also been linked to an earlier age of onset for smoking and a disproportionately high rate of smoking among pregnant women.

 Overall, the prevalence of cigarette smoking is in decline among adults in the United States.
 However, adults in rural areas continue to smoke cigarettes more frequently than other individuals.
-Data from the National Survey on Drug Use and Health in 2010 indicate that rural smokers are more likely to smoke more than 15 cigarettes a day compared to urban smokers.
-In 2012, cigarette use was 22.1% among the general adult population and 27.4% among rural adults.
+Data from the National Survey on Drug Use and Health in 2021 indicate cigarette use was 20.3% among the general adult population and 28.9% among rural adults.

 While the rate of smoking among Americans has declined from 20.9% of adults in 2005 to 14% of adults in 2017, smokeless tobacco use among rural adults has increased and remains higher in rural populations than in non-rural populations.
 Smokeless tobacco is any type of tobacco that is not burned.
 Common terms for this form of tobacco are chewing tobacco, spitting tobacco, dip, chew, and snuff.